-In this holiday giving season, let us tell you the stories of the individuals behind three small nonprofits: Food Equality Initiative, Elijah-Alavi Foundation and Red Sneakers for Oakley.
+Let us tell you the stories of the individuals behind three small food allergy nonprofits that are making a big difference.
+The nonprofits are: Food Equality Initiative, Elijah-Alavi Foundation and Red Sneakers for Oakley.
+Food Equality Initiative, Elijah-Alavi Foundation and Red Sneakers for Oakley.
 These founders stand out for their above-and-beyond dedication to improving the lives of those with severe food allergies.
 Plus, learn how you can help their efforts.

 Food Equality Initiative

 Emily Brown is the founder and CEO of the Food Equality Initiative (FEI).
 The Kansas City-based nonprofit works to improve health and end hunger among families who require allergy-friendly foods, but struggle to afford them.

 FEI improves access to safe foods, educates its clientele allergy management, and lobbies for federal food assistance programs to increase allergy-friendly options.